Juanm567/Betting_bot/README.md

 **Project Start Date:** *5/7/25*
 **Main Project:** Sports Betting Bot
 **Current Date:**
-2025-06-03 (Made some updates to the team class) 2025-06-06 (Finished up the team calss to display teamates added more stuff to Main file and added a bench players list)
+- 2025-06-03 (Made some updates to the team class)
+- 2025-06-06 (Finished up the team class to display teamates, added more stuff to Main file and added a bench players list)